+30 2310 984000

 3. Preeclampsia.

-4. HELLP (Hemolysis, Elevated Liver enzymes and Low Platelets) syndrome
+4. HELLP Syndrome (Hemolysis, Elevated Liver enzymes and Low Platelets)

-Services at GENESIS Hospital
+Services at GENESIS Clinic

-• 24-hour ambulatory blood pressure monitoring
+• Holter 24-hour blood pressure monitor.